tttor/ctrl-foundation/method/policy-based/actor-critic/acktr_wu_2017.md

       to use the compatible function approximator (a linear function approximator).
     * to avoid the computational burden:
-      TRPO approximately solves the linear system using conjugate gradient with fast Fisher matrix-vector products,
+      TRPO approximately solves the linear system using conjugate gradient with fast Fisher matrix-vector products, BUT
-      * but, shortcomings:
       * requires repeated computation of Fisher vector products, preventing it from scaling to the larger architectures typically used in experiments on learning from image observations in Atari and MuJoCo.
       * requires a large batch of rollouts in order to accurately estimate curvature.
       * generally less sample efficient
         (although TRPO shows better per-iteration progress than policy gradient methods trained with first-order optimizers such as Adam)

 ## observation
 * to effectively reduce the sample size (improve the sample efficiency)